mautic/documentation/en/contacts/contact_monitoring.md

 ## Website Monitoring

-Monitoring all traffic on a website can be done by loading a javascript file (since Mautic 1.4) or adding a tracking pixel (until Mautic 2.0) to the website.
+Monitoring all traffic on a website can be done by loading a javascript file (since Mautic 1.4) or adding a tracking pixel to the website.
 It is important to note that traffic will not be monitored from logged-in Mautic users.
 To check that the JS/pixel is working, use an incognito or private browsing window or simply log-out of Mautic prior to testing.

 ### Javascript (JS) tracking